 Electrical appliances and equipment - importing, selling or hiring

-The Community expects the electrical appliances they use to be safe.
+The community expects the electrical appliances they use to be safe.
 This fact sheet summarises electrical safety laws for importing, selling or hiring out electrical appliances and equipment in Western Australia.
 It does not cover other appliance requirements such as electromagnetic interference limits and energy efficiency ratings.

-Exposure to the risks of electricity is greatest at the point where it does its job - at electrical appliances and the cords connecting them to the power supply.
+Exposure to the risks of electricity is greatest at the point where it does its job - at electrical appliances and the cords connecting them to the electricity supply.
 For this reason, the Electricity Act 1945 prohibits the sale of household electrical appliances unless approved by an Australian regulatory authority.
 Part X of the Electricity Regulations 1947 deals with the safety of electrical appliances.

 The Director of Energy Safety is the person responsible for administering the Electricity Act 1945 and associated regulations, including those relating to the safety of electrical appliances.

 Prescribed electrical appliances - typically household electrical appliances

 The Electricity Act 1945 provides for the Director of Energy Safety to prescribe the appliance classes and types that must be approved by the Director, an interstate regulatory authority or a designated agency before they can be sold, hired or advertised for sale or hire, or imported into Western Australia.
 These appliances must go through a certification process which ensures a safe design before they can enter the Australian or New Zealand markets.